Five memorable Washington State football games against Big 12 Conference teams

 Three years after working with Leach in Norman, Nate Hybl put on a passing show in front of more than 86,000 fans in Pasadena.
 The game’s most valuable player completed 19 of 29 passes for 240 yards and threw a pair of touchdowns.
 Supplemented by running back Antonio Perkins’ 144 rushing yards, Hybl and the Sooners had 20 points on the board before Jason Gesser’s Cougars got on the board.

-WSU put up 14 points in the fourth quarter, but the offensive spurt was too late and OU finished off the 89th Rose Bowl with style points when Sammy Moore caught a kickoff with 1:15 left in the fourth quarter and weaved through the field for an 89-yard touchdown.
+WSU put up 14 points in the fourth quarter, but the offensive spurt was too late.
+The Cougars did finish off the 89th Rose Bowl with style points when Sammy Moore caught a kickoff with 1:15 left in the fourth quarter and weaved through the field for an 89-yard touchdown.

 3. 1972, 18-17 win vs. Kansas